 - Import all the contacts from the help desk in your CRM to have data under one platform.

-- Sync customer data and tickets with your CRM contacts’ data for single and better view of contacts’ data.
+- Sync customer data and tickets with your CRM contacts’ data for a single and better view of contacts’ data.

-- Connect with sales and ticket data to ensure that sales team can view, create and update tickets that are familiar to the team.
+- Connect with sales and ticket data to ensure that the sales team can view, create and update tickets that are familiar to the team.

 - Provide business insights through synced data to improve workflow efficiency and customer queries.

 Assuming that the corporate stakeholders taking care of regulatory compliance are your IT department’s “customers,” the above remains true for GRC and ticketing integration.
 Instead of importing customer contacts, you want to import supervisory roles.
 Syncing that data with your tickets will give you a better sense of who engages in what review.
 Instead of connecting sales with ticket data, you will be connecting managers with ticket data so that they know what employee engages in what compliance role.
 Consolidating user data to assure that staff, managers, and senior managers know everyone’s part is similar to sharing customer user information.
 So whether you’re looking at CRM or GRC, the synchronization of systems through ticketing software creates an efficient solution for tracking information between systems.

 5 Ticketing Systems That Can Help GRC Automation

 When determining whether a ticketing system is the best fit for your organization, some critical factors might be user reviews such as Capterra, how the system integrates with your configuration management database, integration with your directory service, easy-to-use API, and integration with your chosen or existing GRC tool.

 Five ticketing systems that appear to meet many of the above requirements are below.